What do Houses Look Like in Bolivia? A Full Overview & Details

 Colonial houses next to modern skyscrapers, in La Paz, Bolivia.

-E) Homes on the outskirts of the cities
+E) Homes on the Outskirts of Cities

 A poor neighborhood in the outskirts of Cochabamba city, Bolivia